PortSwigger/turbo-intruder/readme.md

         table.add(req)
 ````

 Coding a custom response check here isn't always necessary - if you queue a requests specify the 'learn' parameter then Turbo Intruder will learn those responses as boring, and then set the 'interesting' argument based on whether each new response looks like a boring one.
 This strategy is used by the [default script](https://github.com/PortSwigger/turbo-intruder/blob/master/resources/examples/default.py).
-For further information on this filtering strategy, check out [blah](https://www.youtube.com/watch?v=EPmjl7q1-n4&list=PLuUtcRxSUZUpv2An-RNhjuZSJ5fjY7ghe&index=3)
+For further information on this filtering strategy, check out [my presentation on Backslash Powered Scanner](https://www.youtube.com/watch?v=EPmjl7q1-n4&list=PLuUtcRxSUZUpv2An-RNhjuZSJ5fjY7ghe&index=3)

 #### Speed tuning